dddd-zdf/menubar-proxy-switch/README.md

 This is essentially a non-dock tool to run any written shell scripts from the menubar as a shortcut.

-I am currently using it as a proxy switch toggle.
+Currently it's working as a proxy switch toggle for my private use.
 Let's see what we can do with it next.